devtousif/pciu-online-result/README.md

 # PCIU Online Result

-Generate the CGPA (Cumulative Grade Point Average) based on your PCIU (Port City International University) results in a single click.
+Generate the CGPA (Cumulative Grade Point Average) based on your PCIU (Port City International University) results in a single click by proving your academic student ID.
+Now check your overall result from first to last and get your total CGPA.
+Best of luck.

 ## Site Link